Frequently Asked Questions

 Founded in 1981, the Snow Leopard Trust (SLT) is the world’s leading authority on the study and protection of the endangered snow leopard.
 The snow leopard’s range encompasses twelve mountainous Central Asian Countries.
 The Snow Leopard Trust currently has programs in China, India, the Kyrgyz Republic, Mongolia, and Pakistan.
 With programs and staff in five snow leopard range countries, and connections with researchers and conservation organizations around the world, the Snow Leopard Trust is a leader in the effort to secure the future of the snow leopard.
-More info: www.snowleopard.org/learn
+Learn more about Our Work.

 The Snow Leopard Trust works in 5 of the 12 countries where snow leopards are found.
 Collectively, these 5 countries contain over 75% of the world’s population of wild snow leopards.
 These countries are China, Mongolia, India, Pakistan, and Kyrgyzstan.
-More info: www.snowleopard.org/learn/program-countries
+See Where We Work.

-Is there a way I can make sure my donation is being used effectively?
+- How do I know my donation is being used effectively?

 The Snow Leopard Trust is a 501(c)3 non-profit organization and all donations are tax-deductible to the fullest extent allowed by law.
 Our Tax ID number is 91-1144119.

 That depends on the specific image you’d like to use and the purpose you’re intending to use it for.
 Many of the photos on our website were donated to us by our Artist Partners, but we don’t necessarily own the rights to all them.
-Please contact Matt Fiechter (email@example.com) with a copy of the photo you’d like to use and a description of how you’re planning to use it.
+Please contact us at firstname.lastname@example.org with a copy of the photo you would like to use and a description of how you are planning to use it.

 About snow leopards:

-For decades, snow leopards have been facing a number of threats that have reduced their numbers significantly.
-Learn more at www.snowleopard.org/learn/cat-facts/threats-and-protections.
+For decades, snow leopards have been facing a number of threats that have reduced their numbers significantly. including poaching and retaliation killings, as well as the loss of habitat and prey.
+For more details, please have a look at The Threats

-According to the IUCN, the estimated population of these endangered big cats in the wild is between 4,000 and 6,500.
+According to the latest estimates, the population of these endangered big cats in the wild is between 3,920 and 6,390.

 Snow leopard range extends across 12 countries in Central Asia.
-They are Afghanistan, Bhutan, China, India, Kazakhstan, the Kyrgyz Republic, Mongolia, Nepal, Pakistan, Russia, Tajikistan, and Uzbekistan.
-More at www.snowleopard.org/learn/cat-facts/habitat
+They are Afghanistan, Bhutan, China, India, Kazakhstan, Kyrgyzstan, Mongolia, Nepal, Pakistan, Russia, Tajikistan, and Uzbekistan.
+More at Snow Leopard Habitat

 Approximately 600 snow leopards are in accredited zoos world-wide.